heroku/heroku-mcp-server/README.md

 Use the VS Code [Run and Debug launcher](https://code.visualstudio.com/docs/debugtest/debugging#_start-a-debugging-session) with fully functional breakpoints in the code:

 1. Locate and select the run debug.
-2. Select the configuration labeled "MCP Server Launcher" in the dropdown.
+2. Select the configuration labeled "`MCP Server Launcher`" in the dropdown.
 3. Select the run/debug button.

 ### VS Code / Cursor Debugging Setup